-Auditors shall be elected by the Board of Directors.
-The Auditors may not hold another post at the same time.
+Auditors shall be selected by the General Assembly.
+The Auditors may not hold any other post within IFS at the same time.

 The President shall represent the IFS and supervise its activities.

-The Secretary General shall be commissioned by the President to manage the affairs of the IFS.
+The Secretary General shall be delegated by the President to manage the affairs of IFS.

-Executive Directors shall assist the President, Vice-Presidents and the Secretary General in handling important issues in IFS affairs.
+Executive Directors shall assist the President, Vice Presidents and the Secretary General in handling the daily duties of IFS affairs.

-Directors shall attend the meetings of the Board of Directions and decide upon the execution of IFS affairs.
+Directors shall attend the meetings of the Board of Directors and decide upon the execution of IFS affairs.